tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 11. Instructor Do: Plaid Demo (15 min)

 In this activity, students will receive an instructor-led demo of the Plaid API.
-The instructor will demonstrate to students how to connect to the Plaid sandbox from a Python environment.
+You will demonstrate to students how to connect to the Plaid sandbox from a Python environment.

-Have the `.env` file prepared with you Plaid API Keys before class so that it does not need to be created during the activity.
+Have the `.env` file prepared with your Plaid API Keys before class, so it doesn't need to be created during the activity.

 **Files:**

 * [plaid_demo.ipynb](Activities/04-Ins_Plaid_Demo/Solved/plaid_demo.ipynb)

-Emphasize to students that one of the cool things about Plaid is that it provides developers with a sandbox for users to get started running.
-The sandbox contains account data that can be used to test connectivity to Plaid, as well as test some of Plaid's functionality.
+Emphasize to students that one of the cool things about Plaid is that it provides developers with a sandbox for users to get up and running.
+The sandbox contains account data that can be used to test connectivity to Plaid, as well as some of Plaid's functionality.

-Explain to students that the sandbox is excellent because it gives developers a space to play with Plaid without having to connect to personal bank accounts.
-This grants developers the ability to focus on what they intend to build rather than how they're going to get their data.
+Tell students that the sandbox is great because it gives developers a space to play with Plaid without having to connect to personal bank accounts.
+This grants developers the ability to focus on what they intend to build, rather than how they're going to get their data.

 Continue the demo by leading students on the environment preparation by highlighting the following:

-* Before start using the Plaid SDK, you should install it in your virtual environment using pip-install.
+* Before you start using the Plaid SDK, install it in your virtual environment using pip-install.

   ```shell
   pip install plaid-python
   ```

-* Once you installed the Plaid SDK, the next step is to prepare your environment variables.
+* Once you've installed the Plaid SDK, the next step is to prepare your environment variables.

 * Plaid uses three types of API keys (**client id**, **public key**, and **sandbox secret key**).
 Each of these needs to be saved as environment variables in a `.env` file.